andrewsimpson4/ascii_store_test/README.md

 This project was made for the web but was made in react native which means portability to other languages.
 The only third party module used(besides react native ;) ) is the Animatable modules which is used throughout the code.
 This insures simplicity and reduced the clutter of adding 100% custom animations.

-One cool future is the auto row size change to the grid as you change the screen size of the window.
+A few cool futures is the auto row size change to the grid as you change the screen size of the window.
+The next is the super minimal algorithm which adds the grid pieces.
+Because every 20 needs to be an add, the array index will get thrown off.
+So this algorithm handles everything from add the grid pieces and ads all in one small section of code.

 Overall I feel the project went pretty good and I’m happy for how the project turnout for how quick it was.
 Although parts of the test documentation where a little unclear at parts(especially around how the backend worked) I believe I figured everything out :)